isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-garage-floor/index.md

 > See Also:
 > Paint for a Concrete Driveway
 ## Conclusion
-On�how to paint a garage floor, is it epoxy or latex?
+Onhow to paint a garage floor, is it epoxy or latex?
 The summarised process will be washing the floor, sand (uneven areas and old paint) plus vacuum the garage, fill hole and cracks, prime, and paint.